rootli/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 > mkdir practice
 {% endcall %}

-Now you can look on your Desktop or into some other graphical program for browsing folders and you can check if the folder was created!
+Now, look on your Desktop or into some other graphical program for browsing folders, and check if the folder was created!

 ## Task
-Try to create in your new `practice` directory subfolder `test` and check if it was created.
+In your new `practice` directory, try to create a subfolder `test` and check if it was created.

-Commands `cd`, `mkdir` and `ls` or `dir` might help you
+The commands `cd`, `mkdir` and `ls` or `dir` might help you.

 {% filter solution %}
 {% call sidebyside() %}